-Angola Seeks To Award 60 Concessions By Year-End Through Licensing Drive
+Angola Seeks to Award 60 Concessions by Year-End through Licensing Drive

-“Since 2024, we have awarded more than 20 blocks.
+““Since 2024, we have awarded more than 20 blocks.
 This has amounted to more than 50 blocks.
 We see the potential to award up to 60 concessions by the end of this year.
-This has been a result of licensing rounds and direct negotiation,” he explained.
+This has been a result of licensing rounds and direct negotiati”n,” he explained.

 Backed by a six-year licensing strategy and strengthened fiscal policies, the ANPG is steering Angola into a new phase of investment and growth.
 The regulator has positioned the country as a top African destination for upstream spending, with $70 billion in capital expenditure anticipated over the next five years.

-“We have acted to bring additional reforms to incentivize investment in exploration.
-We are working with the investment community to progress exploration onshore.
-There are a few operators who have either drilled wells or working towards drilling next year.
-Over the next five year, Angola is expecting to see up to $70 billion invested in the country,” Andrade stated.

 With a goal to sustain production above one million barrels per day, Angola has seen a wave of project milestones in 2025 as operators move to maximize resources across offshore basins.
-Andrade shared that“Agogo, Begonia and CLOV Phase 3 all started production this year.”
+Andrade sha“ed that “Agogo, Begonia and CLOV Phase 3 all started production”this year.”

-Meanwhile, on the gas front, ANPG is advancing the country's Gas Master Plan to unlock non-associated reserves.
-The New Gas Consortium is set to bring Angola's first non-associated gas project – Quiluma and Maboqueiro – online in late-2025, laying the foundation for a diversified energy mix.
-A new discovery at Block 1/14 further underscores the potential of Angola's offshore gas resources, highlighting the growing importance of gas in the country's energy future.
+Meanwhile, on the gas front, ANPG is advancin’ the country’s Gas Master Plan to unlock non-associated reserves.
+The New Gas Consortium is set ’o bring Angola’s first non-associ–ted gas project – Quil–ma and Maboqueiro – online in late-2025, laying the foundation for a diversified energy mix.
+A new discovery at Block 1/14 further underscores th’ potential of Angola’s offshore gas resources, highlighting the growing importanc’ of gas in the country’s energy future.

 Legal Disclaimer: